CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "symbol": "0",                // (Optional) ASCII character displayed when part is working "symbols": {                  // (Optional) ASCII characters displayed when the part is working, "left": "0", "right": "0"   // listed by variant suffix.
-See below for more on variants "standard_symbols": false,     // (Optional) Use the standard ASCII characters for variants
+See below for more on variants
-                              // must have one of symbol, symbols, or standard_symbols "looks_like": "small_wheel",  // (Optional) hint to tilesets if this part has no tile,
+                              // must have symbol or symbols "looks_like": "small_wheel",  // (Optional) hint to tilesets if this part has no tile,
                               // use the looks_like tile.
 "bonus": 100,                 // Function depends on part type: